ClickHouse/kubenetmon/README.md

 Visual Studio Code allows you to do development and testing on a remote machine if you want to run tests whenever you make changes.

 ## Deploying
 `kubenetmon` is built into a multiarch Docker image that runs on both `arm` and `x86` nodes.
 Both `kubenetmon-server` and `kubenetmon-agent` binaries are packaged into the image.
-A new image is built for every `kubenetmon` change merged into main and deployed with ArgoCD (automatically for AWS dev, manually via `data-plane-configuration` in all other cases).